laureneolin/Portfolio/System_Overview_Integration_Guide.md

 ### Step 5.
 Command Execution

-Command execution allows clients to send operational directives, including direct control or mission adjustment commands, to vessel.
-This step can only occur after authentication and mission activation, and ensures real-time responsiveness and operational safety.
+Clients can send operational directives to the vessel through command execution, such as direct control or mission adjustment commands.
+This step, which guarantees operational safety and real-time responsiveness, can only take place following authentication and mission activation.

-1. Client issues commands (e.g., `pause_mission`, `resume`, `abort`, `reroute`) through the **Helix Core API**.
+1. The client uses the **Helix Core API** to issue commands (e.g., `pause_mission`, `resume`, `abort`, `reroute`).
-2. The command is validated by the **Orchestrator** to ensure safety and permission compliance.
+2. To guarantee safety and permission compliance, the **Orchestrator** verifies the command.
-3. The system broadcasts the action to the assigned vessel via **Helix Stream**.
+3. Using **Helix Stream**, the system broadcasts the action to the designated vessel.
-4. A confirmation or error message is returned to the client.
+4. The client receives a confirmation or error message back.

 ### Example — Mission Command